 There are more than 500 recognized species of sharks swimming on our planet Earth.
 But, there may be many more types of sharks that haven’t yet been identified due to a lack of research on life in the deepest parts of the ocean.

 Are sharks considered fish?

 Yes, sharks are a type of fish.
-In particular, sharks are a type of cartilaginous fish, which means that their skeletons are primarily made up of cartilage, rather than bone.
+Some people may think that may sharks are mammals like dolphins and whales, but in particular, sharks are a type of cartilaginous fish, which means that their skeletons are primarily made up of cartilage, rather than bone.
 Like other fish, sharks have gills that they use to get oxygen from seawater.
 This makes them different from whales and dolphins, which are mammals that breathe oxygen in the air through blowholes.

 What is the rarest shark?

 It’s hard to know what shark species is the rarest due to a lack of research on global shark populations.
 That said, some of the rarest sharks include the scoophead shark and the Ganges shark, both of which are endangered.
 Other sharks, such as the megamouth, are also considered rare, but this may be because they live in deep waters and are infrequently seen by humans.